GoogleCloudPlatform/dialogflow-integrations/stacklogs-looker/README.md

 ![Creating the Sink Screenshot](images/image16.png)

-You can use the sink creation wizard, where you provide the sink name, the destination - BigQuery, and you can either select a BigQuery DataSet, or create a BigQuery DataSet.
-The Dataset is going to receive the dialogflow logs.
+You can use the sink creation wizard, where you provide the sink name, the destination - BigQuery, and you can either select a BigQuery dataSet, or create a BigQuery dataSet.
+The dataset is going to receive the dialogflow logs.

 ![Creating the Sink Screenshot](images/image10.png)